GooBox/goobox-sync-storj/README.md

 The app will poll the Storj cloud and the local `Goobox` sync folder once per minute for any changes in the content.
 Basic scenarios should work: initial sync, downloading and uploading modified files.
 More care is required for more complex scenarios: conflicts, download/upload failures, etc.

 The app uses an embedded Nitrine database for storing the current sync state of the files.
+The DB file can be found at the following location:
+- `C:\Users\<user-name>\AppData\Local\Goobox` for Windows
+- `~/.local/share/Goobox` for Linux
+- `~/Library/Application Support/Goobox` for macOS

 The `list-db.bat` script can be used to dump the content of the database.
 This might be useful for debugging.